McCarthy brands Schiff a liar, Pelosi accuses Trump of bribery as impeachment war heats up

 When asked whether bribery would be included as an article of impeachment, Pelosi replied: “We haven’t even made a decision to impeach.
 That’s what the inquiry is about.”

-“I’m saying, that the president has admitted to as ‘perfect,’ is bribery,” Pelosi said.
+“I’m saying, [what] the president has admitted to as ‘perfect,’ is bribery,” Pelosi said.

-Minutes later, McCarthy, R-Calif., took the podium on the other side of the House, claiming it’s Republicans who are “standing up to the Constitution.”
+Minutes later, McCarthy, R-Calif., took the podium on the other side of the House, claiming it’s Republicans who are “standing up” for the Constitution.

 “Are they doing this for political purposes or are they standing for the Constitution?”
 McCarthy said.
 “They came to Congress to impeach the president.”